Veggie Paella

 Instructions

-- 1In a Dutch oven, cook garlic scapes or green onions in olive oil for about 60 seconds over medium heat.
+- 1In a Dutch oven, cook 2 tbsp green onions (green parts only) in 3 tbsp olive oil over medium heat for about 60 seconds until softened.

-- 3Stir in uncooked rice until well coated, about 1 minute.
+- 3Stir in 1 cup paella rice until all grains are well coated with oil, about 1 minute.

-- 5Bring mixture to a boil, then reduce heat to medium low.
+- 5Bring the mixture to a boil over medium-high heat, then reduce heat to medium-low.

-- 6Cook for 40 minutes or until rice is fully cooked.
-Stir occasionally.
-Add a little more water if needed for rice.
+- 6Cook uncovered for 40 minutes or until the rice is fully tender and has absorbed most of the broth, stirring occasionally.
+Add a little more water (2–3 tbsp at a time) if the rice begins to dry out before it is fully cooked.

 Recipe adapted from: Unknown